jefdaj/jefdaj.github.io/src/posts/2021/03/03/source-code-for-this-blog/index.md

 # Scripts

-To write I checkout the `drafts` branch, rebase from `develop` if needed, and run [build.sh][build].
+To write I checkout the `drafts` branch, rebase from `master` if needed, and run [build.sh][build].
 It builds a local copy of the site, serves it at
 <http://localhost:8000>, and auto-updates it as I change things.
 The tag cloud,
 [RSS feed][atom], CSS, and [recent posts list][recent] auto-update along with the post contents.